RobbieTall/Plannera-ab/docs/project-memory/build-next.md

 - Contact information and package contents are excluded from analytics events and require reviewed retention, access, deletion and disclosure handling.

 Completion evidence requires server tests for ownership/provenance, duplicate submission, stale scope, status transitions and delivery failure; UI tests for explicit consent and truthful states; and an operationally verified non-production delivery target before production enablement.

+## 74) Submission-grade SEE and Byron/Kempsey whole-LGA commercial readiness — QUEUED AFTER ITEM 73

+Purpose: finish the second paid product and prove both launch councils across their complete current LEP zone sets before expansion.
+The commercial SEE list price is **A$749 before credits**.
+One settled, unrefunded A$49 Planning Controls Pack for the same requester/project/current-site QSC/normalized proposal may be consumed once as an A$49 credit, leaving **A$700 payable**.
+The credit is exact-scope, single-use, non-transferable, not cash-redeemable, and cannot upgrade evidence confidence or readiness.

+### 74A — Evidence intake and spatial provenance
+- Index supported project uploads rather than merely storing them.
+Extract PDF/DOCX/spreadsheet/text content, add OCR fallback for scans, retain source title/page/date/hash, and expose `Ready`, `Partially readable`, `Image only`, or `Needs review` status.
+- Treat maps and plans as evidence objects with authoritative source, capture/effective date, layer/legend, site identity, user-confirmed observation and limitation.
+Stored screenshots alone do not prove a constraint.
+- Reconcile uploaded and spatial facts against the exact proposal and statutory chain.
+Conflicts, stale files and unsupported claims remain visible and block affected final sections.
+- Returned consultant reports enter the same evidence pipeline; referral completion does not automatically make a report accepted or applicable.

+### 74B — Professional SEE compiler and paid entitlement
+- Replace the current pre-SEE `.txt` memo as the commercial endpoint with a versioned living SEE that becomes final only when all required inputs are resolved or explicitly routed to professional review.
+- Compile site/context, proposal, statutory framework, zone objectives/permissibility, LEP standards, DCP compliance, applicable SEPPs, section 4.15 considerations, natural/built/social/economic impacts, access/parking, hazards, servicing/waste/stormwater, mitigation, suitability, public interest, conclusion, source register and appendices as applicable to the exact proposal.
+- Every material statement must cite legislation, DCP, a spatial source, an uploaded report, or labelled user-provided information.
+Page/layer references and a source schedule are mandatory; missing evidence is not filled from generic model knowledge.
+- Produce an editable DOCX and professionally rendered PDF with stable headings, tables, maps/figures, page numbers, document metadata, revision history and appendix/report schedule.
+Copy/`.txt` remains convenience output only.
+- Add a provider-neutral `see_document` purchase/entitlement and credit-consumption ledger.
+Checkout derives A$749, eligible A$49 credit and A$700 balance server-side, shows applicable GST truthfully, and prevents replay, cross-scope use, refunded/revoked-pack use and double consumption.
+- Regeneration preserves immutable versions and identifies which sections changed after new evidence; it never silently overwrites the previously purchased document.

+### 74C — Whole-LGA coverage and flight acceptance
+- Inventory the complete current authoritative Byron and Kempsey corpus: LEP zones/objectives/land-use tables and mapped controls; every relevant DCP part/chapter/appendix; relevant state instruments, contributions/planning policies, lodgement guidance and available authoritative spatial layers.
+Store source URLs, effective dates, hashes and freshness state.
+- Build a coverage matrix for every current zone code and exact LEP land-use term.
+Preserve statutory terms while grouping them into maintainable assessment/document families; never infer permissibility from a family.
+- Make DCP material table-aware and stably citable.
+Structured controls are promoted only where source text supports them; absent values remain `Unavailable` or `Needs Expert Review`.
+- Flight-test representative permitted, consent-required and prohibited developments across every zone, plus changed-site/proposal, stale-source, map conflict, unreadable upload, missing report, referral-return and credit/payment cases.
+- Require the complete journey: investigate → Quick Site Check → paid pack → feasibility/consultant triage → direct SEE or referral → report upload → final DOCX/PDF → optional review/submission.
+Inspect rendered documents, citations, source coverage and privacy, not only JSON or route success.
+- Add freshness monitoring and fail-closed coverage demotion when a source URL, effective date, hash, parser result or golden case changes.
+Obtain explicit operator sign-off before either LGA is described as commercially flight-ready.

+Success signal: any address resolving to a current Byron or Kempsey zone and any exact development term in its LEP receives a truthful cited or explicitly unresolved journey, with a proposal-specific paid pack and either a polished evidence-backed SEE or a complete consultant pathway.
+No fabricated control, uncited material claim, unexamined upload/map, cross-scope credit or unsupported readiness claim is allowed.

+## 75) Repeatable LGA Pack Registry and paid just-in-time onboarding — QUEUED AFTER ITEM 74

+Do not start this slice until Item 73 has a verified non-production referral target and Item 74 has explicit Byron/Kempsey whole-LGA and document-flight sign-off.

+Purpose: make later LGA expansion a configure, ingest and verify process while preserving the user-funded just-in-time path.

+Minimum contract:
+- A new-LGA user receives available LEP/state preliminaries immediately.
+Purchasing the A$49 proposal-specific Planning Controls Pack queues source discovery, retrieval, ingestion and QA; the project shows queued/in-progress/ready/failed status, an honest service target, interim limitations and persistent notification.
+- Add a versioned LGA manifest covering LGA code, LEP instrument, DCP title/effective date, authoritative document/part URLs, parser profile, spatial sources, council policies, priority topics, golden addresses and expected extraction counts.
+- Use one generic pipeline for fetch, hashing, archival metadata, text/table extraction, OCR fallback, cited chunking and coverage transitions.
+Council-specific adapters remain explicit only where a source genuinely breaks the generic contract.
+- Generate a privacy-safe QA report and require source, zone, citation, structured-control, spatial and golden-address gates before promotion from searchable to structured or verified states.
+- Monitor URLs, effective dates and hashes so amendments cannot silently leave a council marked current.
+Searchable coverage supports cited guidance; only reviewed rule packs support deterministic claims or higher document automation.
+- LGA preparation is shared infrastructure after completion, but each A$49 purchase remains a proposal-specific analysis and may earn only its own exact-scope SEE credit.

+Success signal: a clean text-PDF council can be registered, prepared and made searchable without application branching, then promoted through repeatable automated/operator QA and notified back to the paying project without claiming whole-LGA verification from one site or zone.